Skip to main content

 • You can use a loop to traverse a vector or a variable to easily store an index.
 There is no equivalent way to loop through the members of a struct or specify one with a variable.

-There are times where we could use either a vector or a struct to store a collection of data.
-We could store a mathematical point as a struct with two members, x and y, or we could store it as a vector with two elements.
-But usually, one of the two is a better choice.
-Here are some guidelines to help you decide which to use:
+But there are times where we could use either a vector or a struct to store a given set of data.
+For example, we could store a mathematical point as a struct with two members, x and y, or we could store it as a vector with two elements (where x is at index 0 and y is at index 1).
+In these cases, we should consider how we will use the data to help decide which is best:

 Subsection 15.9.1 Structs containing Vectors